Archive for: computer crime

 October 13th, 2011, Tomasz Rychlicki

-On January 2010, entries signed by the nick “arfulik” appeared on few Polish websites, the author wrote critically about the company Bavaria Consulting and a person who is a member of the board.
+On January 2010, a couple of entries signed by the nick “arfulik” appeared on few Polish websites.
+The author wrote critically about the company Bavaria Consulting and a person who is a member of the board.
 It seemed that this unknown author conducted a competitive activity.
 Bavaria and Krystiana D. decided to sue for the infringement of personal interest.
 They needed personal data of a person who wrote questioned comments.
-Telekomunikacja Polska (TP), one of the largest ISPs, refused to provide such information, referring to the telecommunications confidentiality included in the Article 159 of the Polish Act of 16 July 2000, Telecommunications Law – TLA – (in Polish: Prawo telekomunikacyjne), published in Journal of Laws (Dziennik Ustaw) No 171, item 1800 with subsequent amendments.
+Telekomunikacja Polska (TP), one of the largest ISPs, refused to provide such information, referring to the telecommunications confidentiality included in the Article 159 of the Polish Act of 16 July 2000 on Telecommunications Law – TLA – (in Polish: Prawo telekomunikacyjne), published in Journal of Laws (Dziennik Ustaw) No 171, item 1800 with subsequent amendments.
 Allegedly slandered filed a complaint to the Inspector General for Personal Data Protection (GIODO).
 The GIODO ordered the disclosure the personal data but he overturned this decision after TP filed a request for reconsideration.
 The GIODO decided that such information is subject to the telecommunications confidentiality and found no reason to disclose it.
 The offended persons lodged a complaint against this decision.

 The Voivodeship Administrative Court in its judgment of 7 October 2011 case file II SA/Wa 364/11 dismissed it, and ruled that the intention of bringing action against the author of a forum post or comment is not a sufficient condition to disclose personal data.
 One has to file a suit for protection of personal interest.
 Only then, a court in order to avoid procedural deficiency, will summon the telecommunications operator to disclose personal data of the author of the questioned post.